-Last month, a special Planning Commission meeting was held to kick-off the Housing Readiness Zoning Amendments project.
+Over the last two months, special Planning Commission meetings have been held to discuss the Housing Readiness Zoning Amendments project.
 We are providing this memorandum and enclosure as a project update.
-We look forward to continued discussion of this project at the July 10th special Planning Commission meeting.
+We look forward to continued discussion of this project at the July 8th special Planning Commission meeting.